 Michael Parkinson is a music educator, conductor/performer and clinician in Metro Kansas City..
 He is a KHS America Education Artist as well as an XO Professional Brass Artist.
-Mike is the director of the TRINITY JAZZ ENSEMBLE, an ecumenical group in residence at Rolling Hills Presbyterian Church in Overland Park, Kansas.
-He is also a performer/educator for the Kansas Touring Arts program and a clinician for Nottelmann Music, Inc. Mike most recently served as Director of the School of Music at Middle Tennessee State University where he founded the IMPROV Ensemble and taught courses in jazz studies.
+Mike is the director of the TRINITY JAZZ ENSEMBLE, an ecumenical group in residence at Rolling Hills Church, and leads JAZZ Spoken Here, a postbop sextet.
+He is a performer/educator for the Kansas Touring Arts program and a clinician for Nottelmann Music, Inc. Mike most recently served as Director of the School of Music at Middle Tennessee State University where he founded the IMPROV Ensemble and taught courses in jazz studies.
 He performed with the MTSU Jazztet on tours of China in 2017 and 2018, and was named Guest Professor of Performing Arts at the Wuhan Conservatory of Music.
-He previously served as Director of the Ohio University School of Music and as Music Department Chair at Webster University in St. Louis.
+He previously served as Director of the Ohio University School of Music and Music Department Chair at Webster University in St. Louis.
 He taught courses in jazz studies, contemporary music, and entrepreneurship at Ohio and founded the New Music Ensemble and the Mini-Big Band at Webster.
 In his administrative positions, he has worked extensively in development and alumni relations, marketing and recruiting, facilities improvements, international relations/partnerships, curricular design, faculty assessment, student wellness, and entrepreneurship.
 Mikr also held faculty appointments at Case Western Reserve University, Furman University, and the University of Missouri-Kansas City as Director of Jazz Studies.
-A native of Cleveland, Tennessee, Mike received the DMA in Wind Conducting from the University of Cincinnati, the MM in Trumpet Performance from Kent State University, and the BM in Music Education from the University of North Texas.
+A native of Cleveland, Tennessee, he received the DMA in Wind Conducting from the University of Cincinnati, the MM in Trumpet Performance from Kent State University, and the BM in Music Education from the University of North Texas.
 He studied trumpet with Frank Brown, John Haynie, Harry Herforth, and Marie Speziale; and conducting with Kelly Hale, Donald Hunsberger, David Kuehn, and Terry Milligan.
 His primary influences are Bob Brookmeyer, Miles Davis, Charles Mingus, Bill Scarlett, Kenny Werner, and Kenny Wheeler.
 Mike has served as an adjudicator, clinician, conductor or performer at events such as MUSICFEST USA and the Greater Southwest Music Festival, and at schools and festivals across the United States.
 He has directed ensembles for conferences of the College Band Directors National Association, International Association for Jazz Education, International Electronic Music Plus Festival, National Association for Music Education, and the Arkansas, Iowa, Kansas, Missouri, Ohio and South Carolina Music Educators Associations state conferences.
-He is the author of “BASIE, BEBOP, BALLADS & BLUES,” a jazz ensemble repertoire guide, and “BEYOND THE BLUES,” a guide to jazz ensemble score-part editing and rehearsal techniques.
+He is the author of BASIE, BEBOP, BALLADS & BLUES, a jazz ensemble repertoire guide, and BEYOND THE BLUES, a guide to jazz ensemble score-part editing and rehearsal techniques.